Similes for Confident with Explanation and Examples

 Examples:

-1. She spoke as confident as a judge with a verdict, and her decision was clear.
+1. She spoke as confidently as a judge with a verdict, and her decision was clear.

-2. He answered as confident as a judge, although the room was silent.
+2. He answered as confidently as a judge, although the room was silent.

 3. She stood as confident as a judge, yet remained fair.

-4. He explained his choice as confident as a judge, so everyone understood.
+4. He explained his choice with as much confidence as a judge, so everyone understood.

 5. She walked forward as confident as a judge delivering truth, and she felt strong.